Max Hofer

-Maximilian Hofer (born 23 May 1999 in Vienna) is an Austrian racing driver currently competing for Tresor Attempto Racing in GT World Challenge Europe Endurance Cup.
+Maximilian Hofer (born 23 May 1999 in Vienna) is an Austrian racing driver currently competing for Pure Rxcing in GT World Challenge Europe Endurance Cup.

 A former Audi factory driver, Hofer is the 2024 GT World Challenge Europe Sprint Cup Gold Cup champion and is a race winner in ADAC GT Masters.

 Career

 Following a brief stint in professional radio-controlled car races, Hofer began karting in 2010.
-Winning the Austrian Kart Cup that same year, Hofer won two Rotax Max Challenge Eastern Europe titles in 2013 and 2014 in Junior Max before stepping up to the DD2 class for his final year in karts.
+Winning the Austrian Kart Cup that same year, he won two Rotax Max Challenge Eastern Europe titles in 2013 and 2014 in Junior Max before stepping up to the DD2 class for his final year in karts.

 Having made his car racing debut in the final round of the 2015 ADAC Formula 4 Championship for Lechner Racing, Hofer switched to the Audi Sport TT Cup for 2016 to make his full-time debut in cars.
 He scored a lone podium, finishing third in the second Zandvoort race, and ended the season seventh in points.

 Hofer then moved to the ADAC TCR Germany Touring Car Championship for 2017 by joining Prosport Racing alongside Sheldon van der Linde.
 In his only season in TCR competition, Hofer scored one podium at the season-finale at the Hockenheimring by finishing second behind series champion Josh Files as he ended the season 11th in points.

 The following year, Hofer joined Phoenix Racing to make his debut in ADAC GT Masters, driving an Audi R8 LMS Evo.
 In his rookie year in GT3 competition, Hofer won on debut at Oschersleben, which helped him to finish 16th in points after taking two more points finishes in the remaining six rounds of the season.

 Remaining in ADAC GT Masters for 2019, Hofer switched to Audi-affiliated Montaplast by Land-Motorsport alongside Christopher Mies.
 Scoring podiums at Autodrom Most, Zandvoort and both races at Sachsenring, as he won the Junior Class title at season's end despite not taking an overall win.

 Having been set to join R-Motorsport for a dual campaign GT World Challenge Europe Endurance Cup and GT World Challenge Europe Sprint Cup, Hofer partnered with Christopher Haase to remain with Montaplast by Land-Motorsport for a third season in ADAC GT Masters.
 The duo won at the second Lausitzring round and stood on the podium at the first Lausitzring round and at Hockenheimring as they finished fifth in points.

 Hofer eventually made his GT World Challenge Europe Endurance Cup the following year with Audi factory team Attempto Racing alongside Dennis Marschall and Alex Aka.
 He scored a lone class podium at the Nürburgring and ended the year fourth in the Silver Class standings, while also making his GT World Challenge Europe Sprint Cup debut earlier that year for the same team.